samplejs/samplejs.github.io/samples/_posts/2000-01-01-fundamentals.md

 {% include codepen-sample.html title="fundamentals - value of variables" slug="daioy" %}

-We need to be careful with our naming of variables, for they must not be any of the {% include mdn-link.html label="reserved words" href="Web/JavaScript/Reference/Lexical_grammar#Reserved_keywords_as_of_ECMAScript_6" %}.
+We need to be careful with our naming of variables, for they must not be any of the {% include inline-resource.html resource="docs-reserved-words" label="reserved words" %}.
 This is demonstrated in the code sample below:

 {% include codepen-sample.html title="fundamentals - avoiding reserved words" slug="BIhtC" %}

 ##primitive data types

-In the JavaScript language, we have access to the following {% include mdn-link.html label="primitive data types" href="Glossary/Primitive" %}; `Number`, `String`, `Boolean`, `null` and `undefined`.
+In the JavaScript language, we have access to the following {% include inline-resource.html resource="glossary-primitive" label="primitive data types" %}; `Number`, `String`, `Boolean`, `null` and `undefined`.

 {% include codepen-sample.html title="fundamentals - primitive data types" slug="epivf" %}